 Biologic therapies are usually administered either by injection (a shot) or by intravenous infusion (an IV).1 Sometimes patients are taught how to administer injections to themselves, and in other cases they receive injections from a healthcare provider or loved ones.
 IV infusions are generally delivered in an infusion center or a healthcare provider’s office.
 It can take anywhere from 30 minutes to several hours to deliver each dose of the infusion.

 How frequently the patient receives each dose depends on the type of biologic therapy.
 However, in most cases, the patient starts off receiving a dose every 1-2 weeks which then tapers off to less frequent dosing.

 What are risks associated with the use of biologics?

 Patients often do not take biologics in combination with other types of drugs, such as immunomodulators, although in some cases it may be recommended.1,3 Combining therapies can sometimes increase their effectiveness, but it can also cause a higher risk of serious side effects.

 Unlike some other forms of medicines used to treat IBD, biologics usually work specifically at the source of the problem, rather than affecting the entire body.
 Because they tend to have much less impact on the rest of the body, the side effects are often less severe.
 However, for a small number of people, treatment with biologics can have side effects that are very serious or even life-threatening.
 Healthcare providers will monitor patients carefully for any signs of these conditions.

-This is not a complete list of side effects.
-It is important for patients to talk with healthcare providers about all potential treatment options and their side effects before choosing an IBD treatment.
 Patients should be sure to let their healthcare providers know about any and all medications or supplements that they are currently taking because some drug interactions can have dangerous side effects.